For Successful Packing and Shipping

 3. TEAR OFF ANY OLD SHIPPING INFORMATION

-Your box should be clean of any old barcodes or information from previous shipments.
+Your box should be clean of any old shipping labels or information from previous shipments.
 Remember this on the return shipment of your bike when RAGBRAI is over.
 Be sure the only label and information on the box pertain to your return destination to your hometown.

 (SendMyBike.com thanks Dave Vannicola of FedEx for contributing to these tips!)